steadfasterX/android_i927_sediROM/README.md

-# android_i927_sediROM
+# sediROM for the Samsung Captivate Glide / SGH - I927

-sediROM for the Samsung Captivate Glide / SGH - I927.
-All scripts needed to run sediROM.
+All scripts needed to run sediROM